FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 ## Description ##
 The goal of this PCB was to replace the LED with a NeoPixel and add an additionnal connector for Adressable LED.
-This version is a spiritual successor to the both original Hartk Afterburner PCB.
+This version is a spiritual successor to both original Hartk Afterburner PCB.

 I created this version of the PCB with the following ideas in mind:
 * Maintain Hartk ERCF Toolhead PCB form factor